 There is a paid-for version called Google Optimize 360, but this is for more advanced individuals.
 Small and mid-sized business mostly stick to Google Optimize, as that provides everything they need.
 If you’re unsure which version is best for you, read Google’s Optimize vs Optimize 360 guide.

 How do I integrate and install Google Optimize?

 Before you start using Google Optimize, you need to ensure you have Google Analytics set up on your site.
 You also need the Google Chrome browser and Google Tag Manager.
 Once you’ve checked both of these prerequisites off your list, follow these instructions…

-- Click “CREATE”, et voila!
-You’re ready to get stuck into integrating it with the rest of your Google products.
+- Click “CREATE” and start integrating Google Optimize with the rest of your Google products.

 How to integrate Google Optimize with your Google Analytics

 - Once you’ve signed in to Optimize, go to Accounts (under Main Menu)

 - Click on your Container and select ‘Edit’ next to the Google Analytics section of the info panel

 - Select the Analytics property that corresponds with the web domain you entered in your Container before picking a Google Analytics view with few or no filters.